Actifio/ActJenkins/vdp-params/JenkinsVdpHelper.md

 ## Sample output:
 The following are sample of the different options supported:

-AppType: List all the SQL Server and Oracle application types in VDP appliance  (reference VdpIP and VdpUser):
+AppType: Find all the SQL Server and Oracle application types in VDP appliance  (reference VdpIP and VdpUser):
 ```
 //
 def powerShellCmd = 'c:\\scripts\\JenkinsVdpHelper.ps1 -VdpIP ' + VdpIP + ' -VdpUser ' + VdpUser